ajayhk/ajayhk.github.io/index.md

 ===========

-I work at Intel as a Principal Engineer in the Artificial Intelligence Product Group's System Software team
+**I work at Intel as a Principal Engineer in the Artificial Intelligence Product Group team**
+I work in the field of Distributed Deep Learning and have 20+ years of software experience and 10 patents

 Resume